Type of Funding

-The fellowship provides up to 30 months’ support.
+The fellowship has a total value of £120,000 including salary, studentship stipend, fees and research expenses, providing up to 30 months’ support.
 The first 12 months should be dedicated to undertaking a taught Masters course at a recognised centre of excellence, which can be at anywhere in the world, and which can be by distance learning.
 The following 18 months is for a research project at an eligible organisation in a low- or middle-income country.

 Selected candidates will be paid a stipend for their Masters training.
 If the taught course or training is in the UK, they can use £15,000 a year (outside London) or £17,000 a year (Greater London) for their stipend.
 If the course or training is outside the UK, they have to check the living costs with their prospective training organisation.
 Travel expenses, including outward and return airfares will be covered, as will be tuition fees, according to the rate charged by the training organisation.
 Taxes on the stipend, if applicable, will be covered as well.

 Fellows will be given a basic salary, research expenses related to the project proposal, and research management and support costs.
 Salary will be paid for the full 30 months of the grant.
 Research management and support costs will be granted if the host organisation is in a low- or middle-income country and the grant is going to be directly awarded to that organisation, or if part of the grant will be sub-contracted to an organisation in a low- or middle-income country.
 Research expenses that are directly related to the fellow’s research proposal will be granted.
 Visa and work permit costs will be covered.